simdutf/simdutf/README.md

  * last_chunk_handling_options::loose by default
  * but can also be last_chunk_handling_options::strict or
  * last_chunk_handling_options::stop_before_partial.
- * @return a result pair struct (of type simdutf::error containing the two
+ * @return a result pair struct (of type simdutf::result containing the two
  * fields error and count) with an error code and either position of the error
  * (in the input in bytes) if any, or the number of bytes written if successful.
  */